h-lakkad1998/all-users-filter/readme.txt

 = 1.0 =
 * Initial Release
 = 1.1 =
-* Minor changes in the main file added German Support
+* Minor changes in the main file, added German Support = 1.2 =
+* Codebase refactored for full compliance with WordPressVIPMinimum coding standards.
+* Improved code quality and maintainability.
+* No user-facing changes.

 == Upgrade Notice ==
 = 1.0 =
 Initial Release.
 = 1.1 =
-* Minor changes in the main file added German Support
+* Minor changes in the main file, added German Support = 1.2 =
+*This release updates the plugin code for compliance with current WordPressVIPMinimum coding standards and improving and code quality.
+No changes to plugin functionality.